stefan-peng/oboeta/README.md

 5. Electronic flashcards are easy to back up and transport.
 6. They occupy very little physical space.
 (Hence (5).)

 But I also hate the most popular flashcard programs, such as [Anki][Anki].
-They're complex, buggy, too generic, and tied to GUIs and storage formats that make my skin crawl.
+They're complex, buggy, too restrictive, and tied to GUIs and storage formats that make my skin crawl.
 (OK, SQLite isn't too bad, but extracting data from it is still a pain in the ass.)
 I tried many programs and was never satisfied.
 All I wanted was something that operated on plain text and separated flashcards from their metadata.

 Plain text is an awesome way to store flashcards and their metadata because: